dorianneto/be-the-hero/README.md

 # Be The Hero

-A project developed on *Semana OmniStack 11* where it has a focus to help non-governmental organizations to share their needs.
+A project developed on *Semana OmniStack 11* (see my certificate [here](/certificate.pdf)) where it has a focus to help non-governmental organizations to share their needs.

 The project consists of three applications: